-Here, we set the prior values of μ and σ2 in two possible ways: Ideal observer objective values (IO OV) or ideal observer subjective values (IO SV).
+Here, we set the prior values of μ and σ2 in two possible ways: objective value and subjective values versions of the Ideal observer model.
 In some previous studies of price decisions, the mean and variance of the generating distribution has been fixed in advance by the mean and variance of the distribution of objective prices (e.g., Baumann et al., 2020).
-We implemented an IO OV procedure like this one for all the study conditions reported herein.
-This IO OV procedure assumes that the raw prices can be treated as a proxy for participants’ subjective value of the prices, so an IO model that optimises only the raw prices when making decisions would therefore be an appropriate basis for comparison with participants.
+We implemented an objective values version of the ideal observer in this way for all the study conditions reported herein.
+This objective values procedure for the ideal observer assumes that the raw prices can be treated as a proxy for participants’ subjective value of the prices, so an Ideal Observer that optimises only the raw prices when making decisions would therefore be an appropriate basis for comparison with participants.
 However, we also had direct access to subjective values of options in some conditions, due to the presence of the initial rating phase.
-In the conditions for which we had subjective values from the initial phase available (Pilot full, Study 1 full condition, Study 1 ratings condition, Study 2 and both sequence length conditions of Study 3), we could also build an IO SV model.
-The second way of computing an IO model assumes that participants’ subjective valuation of prices may not necessarily exactly equal the raw price values, especially in their scaling, which may be relevant to full information problems.
-We used each participants’ individualised ratings (subjective valuations) of the prices as option values input to IO SV, and we used the mean and variance of individual participants’ ratings distributions when initialising the prior of the generating distribution of the ideal observer model.
+In the conditions for which we had subjective values from the initial phase available (Pilot full, Study 1 full condition, Study 1 ratings condition, Study 2 and both sequence length conditions of Study 3), we could also build an subjective values version of the Ideal Observer.
+This second way of computing the Ideal Observer assumes that participants’ subjective valuation of prices may not necessarily exactly equal the raw price values, especially in their scaling, which may be relevant to full information problems.
+We used each participants’ individualised ratings (subjective valuations) of the prices as option values input to the subjective values version of the Ideal Observer, and we used the mean and variance of individual participants’ ratings distributions when initialising the prior of the generating distribution of the Ideal Observer.

-Because conditions with an initial rating phase had two versions of the ideal observer model, each providing separate optimality estimates (IO OV and IO SV), we were able to test the hypothesis that the use of objective or subjective values when modelling affects the strategy taken by the optimality model and, when empirically compared to participants’ strategies, whether it changes the assessment of participant bias.
+Because conditions with an initial rating phase had two versions of the Ideal Observer, each providing separate optimality estimates (objective and subjective values versions), we were able to test the hypothesis that the use of objective or subjective values when modelling affects the strategy taken by the optimality model and, when empirically compared to participants’ strategies, whether it changes the assessment of participant bias.
 We ensured for both OV and SV models that better options were always more positively-valued such that the models were always solving a maximisation problem.
 We further ensured that estimated parameters for OV and SV models would be on the same scales.
 We achieved this by reflecting the prices around their mean.
 Then we rescaled the values to span 1 (the highest / worst price) to 100 (the best price).
 These reflected and rescaled objective values were then used in OV models when computing the prior generating distribution (subjective value ratings were already made by participants on this 1 to 100 scale), and when inputting price values to the model as option values.

 Theoretical models